European Golden Visa Programs Face Political Scrutiny in 2025

 This article is edited and compiled by the editorial team at WealthShield Asia based on publicly available information.
 It is intended for informational purposes only and does not constitute legal, financial, or investment advice.

 We respect intellectual property rights.
-If you believe that any part of this article infringes upon your copyright or other legal rights, please contact us at
+If you believe that any part of this article infringes upon your copyright or other legal rights, please contact us at [email protected].
+We will promptly review and remove the content if necessary.

 All rights reserved.
 Unauthorized reproduction or redistribution is prohibited.